-If you were interested in the Elliott wave trading method, you simply could not help but hear about the auxiliary indicator ZigZag, which allows you to make less mistakes in the construction of waves, filtering out minor market noise.
-For example, different traders may not built the build Elliot waves on the same chart in the same way.
-This is due to the fact that each person in their own way looks at this or that movement.
-The indicator is used exactly in order to bring the analysis to the same indicator.
+If you were interested in the Elliott wave trading method, you simply could not help but hear about the auxiliary indicator ZigZag, which allows you to make fewer mistakes in the construction of waves, filtering out minor market noise.
+For example, different traders may not build the build Elliot waves on the same chart in the same way.
+This is because each person in their way looks at this or that movement.
+The indicator is used exactly to bring the analysis to the same indicator.
 ZigZag is the main character of today’s review.

 Appearance of the ZigZag indicator

-This indicator operates on a very simple principle – it allocates the most significant higher and lower points of the chart and directly connects them with lines, not taking small fluctations into account .
+This indicator operates on a very simple principle – it allocates the most significant higher and lower points of the chart and directly connects them with lines, not taking small fluctuations into account.
 Due to this, it is possible to consider important market movements without taking into account the noise (a similar principle in the Renko charts).
 Unlike many other indicators, ZigZag does not predict price behavior in the future, but only points to significant changes in the past.
-The indicator looks like an angles line resembling ZigZag (hence the name), which is placed on the main chart.
+The indicator looks like the line of an angle resembling ZigZag (hence the name), which is placed on the main chart.